 How Listings Are Found

-Listings may begin with public research from official clinic websites, diagnostics providers, wellness and medical directories, conference sponsor or exhibitor pages, public map results, and other openly accessible business information.
+Listings usually begin with public research from official clinic websites, diagnostics providers, conference sponsor or exhibitor pages, public business information, and other openly accessible sources that help identify a real operator, location, and service mix.

 What Information Is Structured

 The goal is not just to capture a business name and website.
-Each listing is more useful when it includes category, geographic coverage, treatment focus, anchor service, medical oversight signals, verification notes, technology or diagnostics used, price direction, and a direct booking or consultation path when available.
+A listing becomes more useful when it includes category, geographic coverage, treatment focus, anchor service, medical oversight signals, verification notes, diagnostics or technology mentioned, price direction, and a direct booking or consultation path when available.

 How Categories Are Assigned